kevinbache/chillpill/README.md

 ...
 ```

-That's the basic idea of Ritalin.
+That's the basic idea of chillpill.
 One (Hyper)`ParameterSet` class which does everything you need with a minimal amount
 of typing and refactoring headaches.

 Alternatives